coletramp/car_dealership/source/speakers/speakers.rst

 It does require some additional changes to the car.
 It requires an amplifier that will power the speakers.
 This can be self-installed or we as a shop will install it for a cheaper price if you buy the entire system from us.

+No matter what you buy from us we can guarantee:

+   1. Lowest Price
+   2. Price Match with ANY competitor
+   3. Perfect Quality of speakers and installation
+   4. Our 3-Year Warranty when we install it ourself
+   5. A 5-Star experience and if not, a money-back guarantee